Habib-Shahzad/adip-tool/README.md

 cd backend
 ```
 Install the dependecies (required python packages):
+it is reccomended to create a python [`virtual environment`](https://docs.python.org/3/library/venv.html) for such applications

 #### `pip install -r requirements.txt`

 run the following command in a terminal to start the back-end: